alanionita/people-counter-app-on-edge--openvio-pytorch-ffmpeg-mqtt/README.md

 I still need to automate the Docker resource cleanup, but this project has been an eye opener on how important that is.

-Since I started the dockerisations container by containe
+Since I started the dockerisations container by container first and then focused on the orchestration I ent